MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## <a name="roleexplorer"></a>Keyboard shortcuts for role explorer

 Role explorer gives you an overview and quick access to all the business features that are available for your role.
-For more information, see [Finding pages with the Role Explorer](ui-role-explorer.md).
+Learn more in [Finding pages with the Role Explorer](ui-role-explorer.md).

 |Select these keys<br/>(in macOS)|To do this|
 |--------------------------------|----------|